Perry-Bright/Perry-Bright/README.md

 - 👋 Hi, I’m @Perry-Bright
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning full-stack web programming
+- 🌱 I’m currently on my journey to becoming a full stack software engineer
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: gmail: perry16bright2004@gmail.com, or whatsapp: +237681034842